 - CarolinaCon: For one weekend every spring, security specialists gather in Raleigh for talks, contests and networking.
 This conference is infused with a festive atmosphere, featuring trivia nights, Capture the Flag and a lockpicking village.
 Organizers keep the cost low so more people can afford to come.

 - RETR3AT: Montreat College organizes a one-day conference packed with breakout sessions and panel discussions featuring local professors, managers at federal agencies and tech professionals.
 High school and college students attend for free.

 - Security BSides: There is no one BSides conference — there are many, all of which are organized by local security professionals.
 The event planners are less concerned with structure and timekeeping than with producing awesome conversations that can expand beyond their community origins.
-There are annual events in Asheville, Charlotte and Raleigh.
+There are annual events in Asheville and Charlotte.
 Tickets cost $20 or less.

 - UNC Charlotte Cyber Security Symposium: Like RETR3AT, the symposium is a one-day event where attendees choose between several panels and presentations throughout the day.
 Speakers are nationally recognized experts in their field and have included Dan Geer, a member of the National Cyber Security Hall of Fame.

 - Triangle InfoSeCon: This is the area’s largest annual Information Security conference, put on by the Raleigh Chapter of the Information System Security Association.
 Their goal is to train as many people as possible on the importance of Information Security and related topics.